Machu Picchu Guide

 From Lima: 1,277 Km (794 miles)

-Machu Picchu Town is located 2,300 meters above sea level (7,546 ft.), at 112 km.
+Is located 2,300 meters above sea level (7,546 ft.), at 112 Km.
 (70 miles) from Cuzco, in the Urubamba valley in the lowest part of the Sacred Valley of the Incas in a area of direct access to the upper jungle.
-Without doubt, Machu Picchu Inca citadel was part of a very big complex of fortresses which defended the Andean lands in Sacred valley of any assault from native people out of the jungle.
+Is 6 kilometers (3.7 mi) away, about 1.5 hours walking to archaeological area.
+It has many hotels and restaurants for tourists, the train station, Indian handicraft markets and the hot springs.
+All travelers to and from Machu Picchu Inca Citadel must pass through here.

 Historic Sanctuary of Machu Picchu